firecracker-microvm/firecracker/docs/seccompiler.md

 Seccompiler is supported on the
 [same platforms as Firecracker](../README.md#supported-platforms).

+## Release policy

+Seccompiler follows Firecracker's [release policy](RELEASE_POLICY.md) and version (it's released at the same time, with the same version number and adheres to the same support window).

 ## JSON file format

 A JSON file expresses the seccomp policy for the entire Firecracker process.
 It